leelabcnbc/book-notes/README.md

-# machine-learning-notes
+# book-notes

-a bunch of notes about machine learning.
+a bunch of notes about machine learning, image statistics, theoretical neuroscience, etc.

 ## Versions of Books.